We deliver more than 40 events and training courses every year covering a wide variety of topics.

 Navigating Section 3C

 Section 3C of the Immigration Act 1971 protects applicants from becoming overstayers in certain circumstances.
 This training course will focus on what Section 3C is and how it operates.
-This course ...
+T ...

 Section 3C of the Immigration Act 1971 protects applicants from becoming overstayers in certain circumstances.
 This training course will focus on what Section 3C is and how it operates.